 How to get rid of poison ivy

-Before you find out how to get rid of poison ivy, you need to identify poison ivy – and to understand why you don't want to come into contact with it – in case the name isn't enough of a clue.
+Before you find out how to get rid of poison ivy, you need to identify it – and to understand why you don't want to come into contact with it – in case the name isn't enough of a clue.
 Then, you will need to know how to protect yourself from it before you even begin to consider touching it.

 You might not spot poison ivy at first, especially if it’s tucked in among other plants, and it may look harmless, but it truly can be harmful and painful if you come into contact with it, so just like getting rid of wasps, you need to take it seriously.
 Though it’s common in the USA, the UK is fortunate not to have it at all.
 Just like regular ivy, Eastern poison ivy (Toxicodendron radicans) is a climber, happily scrambling over fences and up trees.
 Its relative, Western poison ivy (Toxicodendron rydbergii) is a low-growing shrub.

-Don’t touch poison ivy, but take a look at the leaves, which are quite different to the usual ivy that decorates our gardens.
+Don’t touch poison ivy, but take a look at the leaves, which are quite different to the usual ivy that decorates our yards.

-Look out for small white flowers in spring followed by off-white berries; check out Poison-Ivy.org (opens in new tab) for more ways to identify it.
+Another pointer is the small white flowers in spring followed by off-white berries; check out Poison-Ivy.org (opens in new tab) for more ways to identify it.

-Poison oak can be mistaken for poison ivy, but the lobed leaves are rounded rather than pointed – it also contains urushiol oil, so beware.
+Poison oak can be mistaken for poison ivy, but the lobed leaves are rounded rather than pointed – it also contains the same rash-triggering oil, so beware.

 Why is poison ivy dangerous?